pgbouncer/pgbouncer/doc/config.md

 ### tcp_defer_accept

-For details on this and other TCP options, please see `man 7 tcp`.
+Sets the `TCP_DEFER_ACCEPT` socket option; see `man 7 tcp` for details.
+(This is a Boolean option: 1 means enabled.
+The actual value set if enabled is currently hardcoded to 45 seconds.)

+This is currently only supported on Linux.

-Default: 45 on Linux, otherwise 0
+Default: 1 on Linux, otherwise 0

 ### tcp_socket_buffer